-For the moderate El case, $\phi{CNC} = 3$ wt%, there is a significant increase in both El and n_i .
-In this case, again, the conditions for elastically-induce patterns are most likely not met, or elastic effects are suppressed by the flow.
-The fact that there are no clear fingerprint patterns that are associated to the chiral nematic phase present in the POMs suggests that the systems contain a level of agglomeration (here by agglomerates we mean clusters of CNCs without positional and/or orientational order at lengthscales greater than the particle lengthscale).
-To gain a more profound insight into the structural dynamics of the flow, we have performed rheo-SAXS experiments on the 3 wt% CNC sample, Fig. 13(b).
-At low shear rates we see evidence of vertical orientation, $\langle P_2 \rangle > 0$.
-Similar results have been shown by Pignon et al.56; this has been broadly associated to the orientation of tactoids containing liquid crystalline domains with preferential orientation perpendicular to the flow direction.
-The loss of vertical orientation based on the shear rate in the rheo-SAXS test would correspond to $Re \approx 1$ in the TC flow case.
-This has been associated to the breakup of the meshophase into nematic and then individual CNCs that orient in the flow direction56.
-We note, that depending on the preparation method the shear rate corresponding to the orientation in the flow direction can vary considerably depending on the q-range investigated.
-Thus, based on several similar experiments over a broader q-range (data not shown) we estimate that for 3 wt% a reasonable Re-range would be between 0.5 and 5.
-This is considerably lower than Re{cr1} for 3 wt% CNC, $\beta = 0$, see Fig. 17.
-This means that the pre-TVF instability observed can be still a form of shear thinning effect.
-Alternatively, due to the agglomerates apparent in the 3 wt% it is possible that some parts of the mesophase can most likely form a mesophase under the influence of shear.
-At this point without further evidence this remains a speculation.
+increase in both El and n_i .
+In this case, again, the conditions for elastically induce patterns are most likely not met, or elastic effects are suppressed by the flow.
+The fact that there are no clear fingerprint patterns that are associated with the chiral nematic phase present in the POMs suggests that the systems contain a level of agglomeration (here by agglomerates we mean clusters of CNCs without positional and/or orientational order at lengthscales greater than the particle lengthscale).
+To gain a more profound insight into the structural dynamics of the flow, we have performed rheo-SAXS experiments on the 3 wt. % CNC sample, Fig. 13(b).
+Interestingly, at low shear rates, we see evidence of vertical orientation, $\langle P_2 \rangle > 0$.
+The loss of vertical orientation based on the shear rate in the rheo-SAXS test would correspond to $Re \approx 1.2$ in the TC flow case.
+This has been associated with the breakup of the mesophase into nematic and then individual CNCs that orient in the flow direction, after which orientation gradually increases.55 We note that depending on the preparation method, the shear rate corresponding to the orientation in the flow direction can vary considerably depending on the q-range investigated.
+Thus, based on several similar experiments over a broader q-range (data not shown), we estimate that for 3 wt. % a reasonable Re-range would be between 0.02 and 3.
+This is considerably lower than Re{cr1} for 3 wt. % CNC, $\beta = 0$, see Fig. S5.
+This means that the pre-TVF instability observed could still be a form of shear thinning effect.
+Alternatively, due to the agglomerates apparent in the 3 wt. %, it is possible that some could form a mesophase under the influence of shear.
+At this point, without further evidence this remains a speculation.
 We also need to distinguish the effect of elasticity and shear-thinning within liquid crystals systems like CNCs in this study and a typical polymer chain solution.
-In polymer solutions, normal stresses and subsequent elastically-dominated "hoop stresses" dictate the flow instability32.
-In contrast, in CNC solutions at sufficiently high Re beyond which chiral nematic or nematic assemblies are no longer present, such "hoop stresses" are absent, and the shear-thinning determines the flow transitions.

-Finally, we note that the flow stability of CNC suspensions could be further elucidated without the requirement for higher CNC concentrations by employing different preparation methods, which can significantly influence their self-assembly and rheological properties89.
+In polymer solutions, normal stresses and subsequent elastically dominated "hoop stresses" dictate the flow instability at elevated shear rates.31 In contrast, in CNC suspensions at sufficiently high Re the chiral nematic assemblies, which in principle account for the elastic contribution in liquid crystalline flow systems, start to disintegrate, and shear-thinning mostly determines the flow stability.
+At the same time, CNC systems also distinguish themselves from other types of suspensions previously investigated in TC flow.
+Specifically, noncolloidal sphere-like or prolate (2D) nanoclay particles have been shown to perturb the TC critical parameters and flow patterns.^{56-58} In contrast, due to the fragmenting of chiral nematic assemblies into individual CNC 1D nanorods of relatively low aspect ratio, e.g., compared to the mentioned 2D nanoclays, appear to lack the same effect.
+However, to better understand the impact of nanoparticle morphology and aspect ratio on flow pattern dynamics, further investigations using combined techniques like rheo-SAXS would be required.
+Finally, we note that the flow stability of CNC suspensions could be further elucidated without the requirement for higher CNC concentrations by employing different preparation methods, which can significantly influence their self-assembly and rheological properties.92